← Back to Chapters

 "Dr. Nayagiri, science progresses through careful, methodical steps.
 Not quantum", he paused, "leaps", he continued in a mocking tone.
 The words landed like a punch to her gut, leaving her breathless.
 "Come back with reproducible results from certified equipment.."

-She tried to breath.
+She tried to breathe.
 "Equipment we don't have because of budget constraints."

 Her phone buzzed again.
 Her father: "Amma speaking Sanskrit again.
 Something about observation.
 Come home early, ra?"

-The stress was affecting her vision now, narrowing it, as she stood with the burden of past five years, and now her mother.
+The stress narrowed her vision as she stood under the weight of five years and a mother who spoke Sanskrit to ghosts.
 A chill spreading into every vein in her body.

 Along the warm air, autumn leaves spiraled outside like electrons seeking stable orbits.
 The campus tea stall became our laboratory.
 Steam rose from our cups in patterns I could map with fluid dynamics.
 Her fingers traced the rim of her cup as if measuring invisible quantum states.
 "What if the coffee exists in multiple states simultaneously?" she challenged.
 "Only until you observe it by drinking."
 I sipped mine, hot, strong, predictable.
 "I prefer my coffee classical."
 "Boring!
 Where's the uncertainty?
 The excitement?"
 "In your smile", I thought to myself.
 We claimed a corner table by the window, sitting opposites.
 Every afternoon, light painted equations across our notes.
 She wrote wave functions on paper.
 I sketched turbine blades.
 When she described quantum entanglement, I said, "You know, particles aren't the only things that could become connected.
 The college garden became our evening sanctuary.
 Jasmine scented the air beside her, as theorems proved themselves right by my hand.
 Stars emerged as data points in a graph.
 She explained wave-particle duality while crickets chirped their background frequency.
 "Everything is both wave and particle," she insisted.
 "Even us."
 "I'm pretty sure I'm just a particle.
 Following Newton's laws."
 "Really?"
 She moved closer.
 "Then explain the wavelike pattern my heart makes around you."
 I nearly dropped my glasses, all calculated responses scattering into turbulence.
 "I...I think..."
 She laughed, that wind-chime sound again, that tilted my precisely ordered world on its axis.
 "For someone so brilliant in mechanics, you're adorably clueless about chemistry."
 "I planned on learning it from the best," I nodded up at her, which only made her laugh harder.
 Our hands found each other, particles drawn by fundamental forces.
 Contact as gentle as null-friction, as inevitable as gravity.
 But meeting her parents rewrote all known equations.
 Mr. Sharma's mechanical engineering brilliance seemed unimpressed by my orphanage-to-IIT trajectory.
 He'd seen dozens of such students.
 It was her mother who changed everything.
 In their home's library, surrounded by ancient texts and modern journals, Mrs Rajeshwari showed me something that still haunts my dreams.
 A Sri Yantra diagram beside a quantum field equation.
 "What do you see?" she asked.
 "Patterns," I answered honestly.
 "Different languages describing the same truth."
 "And what truth do you see in my daughter?"
 "That some forces can't be explained by science alone."
 She smiled.
 Then she showed me texts that defied everything I'd learned, ancient Sanskrit diagrams that looked eerily like modern physics equations.
 "Reality is more fluid than your mechanics suggests," she said.
 "Watch for patterns.
 Remember to protect, when the patterns start watching back."
 My hands traced what looked like a force diagram.
 "These yantras, they're showing mechanical principles.
 This here," I pointed to a particular geometric pattern, "it's almost exactly like a stress distribution model."
 "Ah, the mechanical engineer speaks."
 Mr. Sharma's eyes sparkled, looking at his wife.
 "Tell me, Krishna, what does your thermodynamics say about closed systems?"
 "Energy can neither be created nor destroyed," I replied automatically, then paused, looking closer.
 "But this... this is showing energy transfer across boundaries that shouldn't exist."
 "Energy never dies, it transforms," she recited.
 "Your thermodynamics and this yantra vidya, they're describing the same forces."
 "Or atleast, that's what Rajeshwari's research is trying to prove", Mr. Sharma said.

 With a cold shiver in her voice, she said, "I understand.
 Thank you for your time, sir."
-Ananya's voice was tight, controlled, "I see what this is..".
-Her's was the voice of someone who decided.
+Ananya's voice was tight, controlled, "I see what this is."
+Hers was the voice of someone who had decided.

 The papers swept into her bag with sharp movements that spoke louder than words.
 Her footsteps down the corridor were measured, deliberate.
 Outside, the campus grounds blurred past, autumn leaves swirling like particles in chaotic motion.